I see many articles with a similar title of this article. Let me start by telling you how this article differs from those articles.

 Depending on what I am purchasing, I use different cards in order to get the most cash back.
 This has the added benefit that when these transactions are downloaded into our budget each month, the entire balance can all be categorized the same.

 I have specific cards that I use for Amazon, Gasoline, Grocery Store, Eating Out, Streaming Services, and Online Shopping.
 Each card saves me 3-5% of the purchase price.
-Then I have a default card for everything else which earn me 2% cash back.
+Then I have a default card for everything else which earns me 2% cash back.

 How to get all of these credit cards